 - miles by jurisdiction

 - registrant's name

 A trip sheet must be completed for each day or trip (depending on your activity) for in-state and out-of-state activity, including loaded, empty, dead-head and/or bobtail miles.
 Miles operated on toll roads must be included.
 Miles per state can be calculated using odometer and /or hubometer reading, state maps, computerized mileage software, or GPS, as long as the method used is consistent for the entire fleet, and documentation supporting calculations is available for audit.

-Monthly, quarterly, and yearly mileage summaries are not acceptable at face value, and must be supported by driver-prepared original source documents, in order to be of any use during an audit.
+Monthly, quarterly, and yearly mileage summaries are not acceptable at face value, and must be supported by driver-prepared original source documents or raw data GPs information, in order to be of any use during an audit.

 If you have questions regarding record keeping or an audit, please contact our audit staff at 402-471-4435.